 - Let Users enjoy Premium Content without Paying

 How to Set the Right Prices

 Obviously, prices are crucial factors for your IAP strategy.
-Finding the right price points will increase attract more users to buy and increase conversion rates, but also maximize your revenues.
+Finding the right price points will attract more users to buy and thus increase conversion rates, but also maximize your revenues.

 Respect Psychological Price Barriers

 When validating prices, users are prone to psychological biases.
 They judge prices primarily by the first digit (the digit on the very left).
 Because of that, they perceive $19.99 as much more beneficial than $20, although the price difference is only one cent.
 The perceived difference is even bigger when they compare one-digit prices like $9.99 to two-digit prices like $10.

 Price barriers are usually even numbers ending on nil, for instance, $10, $20, $50, and $100.
 When planning your pricing strategy, you should respect these psychological price barriers.
 Set your IAP prices slightly below these barriers, so users will perceive them as better deals than prices slightly above these barriers.
 For instance, go for $9.99 instead of $11.99, and for $19.99 instead of $20.99.

 Create IAPs for all Price Segments